 End-User Out of Service (OOS)

-If the end-user is Out of Service (OOS) and the DD on the service request is past and you desire restoration of the CenturyLink service, you must contact the CSIE and open an escalation ticket to begin the "Workback" (WB) process.
+If the end-user is Out of Service (OOS) and is due to a CLEC failed port, and the DD on the service request is past and you desire restoration of the CenturyLink service, you must contact your customer and have them contact CenturyLink to restore the service.
+CenturyLink otherwise follows industry best practices.

 If your "Workback" (WB) request includes a request to cancel future port activity, this request will be handled verbally by the Escalation group and no new service request will be required.

 A "Workback" occurs when the end-user is OOS and the subscription was never activated at the NPAC.
-The escalation representative in the CSIE will request that you either send in a supplement to the existing service request (when appropriate), or a new service request, via EASE-LSR, on all requests to restore service for the end user in the CenturyLink switch, when the request has already been completed and you desire a future port date.
-Requests are accepted for both full and partial workback restorals.
+The escalation representative in the CSIE will request that you either send in a supplement to the existing service request (when appropriate), or submit a new service request, via EASE-LSR after the service has been restored, , when the request has already been completed and you desire a future port date..
 If a new service is required, then you must add a "WB" to the end of the original service request Purchase Order Number (PON) field unless prohibited by system limitations, and submit the new service request.
 If unable to add "WB" to the PON field, due to system limitations, submit a new service request with a new PON.

-You must also populate the Related Purchase Order Number (RPON) field with the PON used on the original LNP service request for all Workback requests.
-Your service request should indicate in the REMARKS field: "Restore End-User's full or partial (as applicable) service and change Port DD.
-Additionally, when submitting the service request in EASE-LSR GUI or XML, you must populate the MANUAL IND field with the letter "Y".
-CenturyLink will begin the restoration process for the end-user's service upon receipt of the service request for future port activity or the verbal request on cancels.

-Occasionally, a restoral may be needed after the port subscription has been activated, these requests will be handled on an ICB through the same End-User Out of Service process.

-Failure to follow this process may result in the non-fatal reject of your "Workback" request and delay the restoral.

 Return of Disconnected Ported TNs

 When a ported TN is completely disconnected, you must return the TN to its original code holder or block holder (i.e., Snapback).
 CenturyLink TNs will return to CenturyLink on the effective release date.
 You shall age ported TNs that have been disconnected based on the FCC's requirements, prior to returning them to CenturyLink.
 These requirements can be found in CC Docket No. 99-200 "Numbering Resource Optimization" orders.
 Following the effective release date, the TNs will be returned to CenturyLink's number inventory and will not be available for manual concurrence.